New Waterworks Zoutkamp

 Three flow pipes of the new pumping station under construction.

-Photo of the pumping station construction site with construction equipment such as a machine for installing sheet piling (yellow) and a machine for placing the piles for the foundation (green).
+Photo of the construction site of the pumping station with construction equipment such as a machine for installing sheet piling (yellow) and a machine for placing the piles for the foundation (green).
 The contours of the construction pit are already visible.

-Photo of part of the Muralt slope on the dike near Zoutkamp
+Photo of part of the Muralt slope on the dyke at Zoutkamp

 Impression photo of the restored Hunsingo lock.

-Impression photo of the new Hunsingo pumping station and the new floodgate seen from the dike.
+Impression photo of new Hunsingo pumping station and the new lock from the dyke.

 Impression photo of the new Spuistraat pedestrian bridge.